ravi9/openvino-wiki/GPUPluginDebugUtils.md

 `Debug_config` is an infra structure that contains number of easy-to-use debugging features.
 It has various control parameters.
 You can check list of parameters from the source code `cldnn::debug_configuration`.

 ### How to use it
-First, this feature should be enabled from cmake configuration `GPU_DEBUG_CONFIG`.
+First, this feature should be enabled from cmake configuration `ENABLE_DEBUG_CAPS`.
 When openvino is released, it is turned off by default.
 The parameters should be set from environment variable when calling inference engine API.
 ```
 OV_GPU_Verbose=1 ./benchmark_app ...      # Run benchmark_app with OV_GPU_Verbose option
 OV_GPU_DumpLayersPath="cldnn/" ./benchmark_app ...   # Run benchmark_app and store intermediate buffers into cldnn/ directory.
 ```

+### Options syntax
+Plugin is able to parse different naming styles for debug options:
+1. `OV_GPU_SOME_OPTION`
+2. `OV_GPU_SomeOption`

+Behavior when both versions are specified is not defined.

+Some options also allow multiple prefixes: `OV` and `OV_GPU`. `OV` prefix is intended to be used for options common for all OpenVINO components.
+In case if an option is set twice with different prefixes, then `OV_GPU` has higher priority.

 ### List of parameters